-When General Mayhem arrives in the Systar System, Batman, Lucy and the others are introduced to Queen Watevra Wa-Nabi, a giant Duplo who reveals she’s chosen their fiercest leader, Batman, as her future husband, and the rest of the group gets to participate in the wedding.
+When General Mayhem arrives in the Systar System, Batman, Lucy and the others are introduced to Queen Watevra Wa-Nabi (pronounced two ways in the movie), a giant Duplo who reveals she’s chosen their fiercest leader, Batman, as her future husband, and the rest of the group gets to participate in the wedding.
 Obviously, everyone is horrified at this, Batman especially who more than anything in the world, doesn’t want to get married (because of his commitment issues).
-However, Queen Wa-Nabi entices everyone by bribing them with things they like, and brainwashing them with happy pop songs that get stuck inside their heads and puts them into a trance.
+“I’ll always be a bat-chelor,” he tells the Queen.
+However, Queen Wa-Nabi entices everyone by bribing them with things they like and brainwashing them with happy pop songs that get stuck inside their heads and puts them into a trance.

-Emmet goes after his friends to save them.
-Along the way, when he finds himself about to crash, he’s saved by a mysterious character, Rex Dangervest, a galaxy-defending archaeologist, cowboy and raptor trainer (an inside joke about actor Chris Pratt’s role in the Jurassic World movies).
-Rex agrees to help Emmet go to the Systar System to save his friends, but he’s warned by Rex that it’s very dangerous.
+Emmet goes after his friends to rescue them.
+Along the way, he’s saved by a mysterious character, Rex Dangervest, a galaxy-defending archaeologist, cowboy and raptor trainer (an inside joke about actor Chris Pratt’s role in the Jurassic World movies).
+Rex agrees to help Emmet go to the Systar System to save his friends, but Rex warns him that it’s very dangerous.